dominiqueGrys/FaceDetectAndMove/README.md

 # FaceDetectAndMove
-first steps of developind a JS way to move HTML elements using faceDetection.
+first steps of developing a JS way to move HTML elements using face Detection.